Jackson Hole Wyoming Elk Antler Auction

 Where does it take place?

 The antlers are auctioned on the Jackson Town Square.
-Other related activities can be found through-out the town of Jackson.
+Other related activities can be found throughout the town of Jackson.

 How much does it cost?